Cocoa pod borer

 Life cycle

-• The adult female moth generally lays eggs on the surface of cocoa pods that are 2–6 weeks from the first signs of yellowing or on other host fruit.
+• Adult female moths generally lay eggs on the surfaces of cocoa pods that are 2–6 weeks from the first signs of yellowing, or on other host fruit.

-• Larvae hatch from the eggs after approximately 3 days (temperature dependent), and tunnel through the husk into the pulp around the beans, then into the placenta that holds the beans together.
+• Larvae hatch from the eggs after about 3 days (slightly longer in cooler temperatures).
+They tunnel through the pod husk into the pulp around the beans, then into the placenta that holds the beans together.

-• Larvae moult as they grow.
-There are 4–6 instars (stages of larval growth).
+• Larvae moult as they grow and progress through 4–6 larval stages (instars).

-• The larvae exit the pod through holes made in the husk wall after approximately 2–3 weeks.
+• Larvae exit the pod through holes made in the husk wall after about 2–3 weeks.

-• Larvae spin a cocoon and pupate (change into an adult moth) either in a crevice on the fruit surface, or on the ground amongst dried leaves, weeds, or other ground litter.
+• Larvae spin cocoons and pupate (change into adult moths) either in crevices on the fruit surface or on the ground among dried leaves, weeds or other ground litter.

 • Adults emerge from the cocoons about 1 week later.

-• They are poor flyers, and are most active at night when they mate and lay eggs.
+• Adults are poor flyers and are most active at night, when they mate and lay eggs.

 • Adults are short-lived.
-While they can survive up to 30 days, about 1 week is the average lifespan.
+While they can survive up to 30 days, their average life span is 7 days.

 Impacts

 Cocoa production is a boutique industry in Far North Queensland.
-Australian rambutan production is estimated to be around 750 tonnes with a gross value of $6 million annually, of which 75% is grown in Far North Queensland.
+Australian rambutan production (for 2020) was estimated to be around 172.7 tonnes with a gross annual value of $2.56 million, and 65% of this was grown in Far North Queensland (Plant Health Australia 2020).
 Both industries have the potential to expand.

 Cocoa pod borer damages cocoa and rambutan fruit, causing significant yield loss.
 In cocoa, fruit damage makes the processing of cocoa pods difficult and reduces cocoa bean quality.
 In rambutan, the pest tunnels into leaves, stems and occasionally fruit, making it unmarketable.
-Growers would experience increased pest control costs and cocoa pod borer could affect market access for rambutans.
+Growers could experience increased pest control costs and reduced market access for rambutans.

-Backyard growers would also suffer cocoa and rambutan fruit loss due to cocoa pod borer.
+Backyard growers can also suffer cocoa and rambutan fruit loss due to cocoa pod borer.

 How it is spread

-The Australian Government closely regulates approved imports of plant material and monitors for illegal plant movement to prevent the introduction of exotic plant pests.
+The Australian Government closely regulates approved imports of plant material and monitors for illegal plant movement to prevent the introduction of exotic plant pests such as cocoa pod borer.

-The adult moths are poor flyers, so generally spread in infested areas is believed to be slow.
+The adult moths are poor flyers, so natural dispersal from infested areas is believed to be slow.

 Monitoring and action